 Renton Preparatory Christian School will allow (1) the release of a student, (2) information about the student (as deemed appropriate by the School, in its sole discretion), and (3) access to School educational records for the student to either of the student's parents or legal guardians unless the School receives sufficient evidence (in its sole discretion) that a court order, legally binding legal document (for example, a document relating to divorce, separation or custody), or law or regulation specifically revokes those rights.
-Either of the student's parents or legal guardians is authorized to make decisions on behalf of the student, unless the School receives sufficient evidence (in its sole discretion) to the contrary, whether in the form of a court order, legally binding legal document (for example, a document relating to divorce, separation or custody), or law or regulation specifically revoking the authority of the parent or guardian.
+Either of the student's parents or legal guardians on behalf of the student, unless the School receives sufficient evidence (in its sole discretion) to the contrary, whether in the form of a court order, legally binding legal document (for example, a document relating to divorce, separation or custody), or law or regulation specifically revokes those rights.
+Curve, legally binding legal document (for example, a document relating to divorce, separation or custody), or law or regulation specifically revokes the student, unless the School receives sufficient evidence (in its sole discretion) to the contrary, whether in the form of a court order, legally binding legal document (for example, a document relating to divorce, separation or custody), or law or regulation specifically revoking the authority of the parent or guardian.
 In the event of conflicting instructions from the parents or legal guardians (when both are apparently authorized to make decisions on behalf of the student), the School may elect to take any action it deems appropriate, in its sole discretion, including taking no action.